ApmeM/godot-25/README.md

 1. Clone repository from template

-Replace all occurances of "godotTemplate" to your name
+Replace all occurances of "Godot25" to your name

 2. Configure android deployment keystores